openplans/openblock-old/docs/custom.rst

 Setting up the app
 ==================

-Begin by following :ref:`the steps to install the base software <baseinstall>`
+Begin by following :doc:`the steps to install the base software <setup>`.

 Next, make sure your environment is activated and then do the following to create a new openblock project.  **Note**: Your project name should be suitable for use as a python